 Expenditure Caps

-If you are campaigning in the 2025 State election, your campaign spend must not exceed $500,000.
+If you are campaigning in a State election, your campaign spend must not exceed the expenditure cap for that financial year.
+At the 2025 State general election the expenditure cap was $500,000.

-NOTE: Any expenditure paid for before the capped expenditure period will still count towards the cap if it is for goods or services that will be used during the capped expenditure period for the 2025 State election.
+NOTE: Any expenditure paid for before the capped expenditure period will still count towards the cap if it is for goods or services that will be used during the capped expenditure period for an election.

 Examples of electoral expenditure: